Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10 Keeps Saying the Waste Water Box Has Been Removed Even When It Isn't

-We apologize for any inconvenience caused.
-Please follow the steps below to troubleshoot the issue:
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
 1. Remove the robot's faceplate and restart it.
 2. Remove the waste water box and then replace it.
-3. If the issue persists, please submit feedback to contact us.
-We will forward your feedback to our R&D team for further assistance.
-When contacting us, please provide with the following information:
-- A screenshot showing the error message notificaiton
-- A video demonstrating voice broadcasting

 ---
 ### Troubleshooting SwitchBot Floor Cleaning Robot S10 Makes a Loud Noise During the Water Change Process